yashwanth938/Transaction-Save-App-/README.md

 # Personal Expenses App
-The is very simple to use. we have to enter the eason and the amount you spend on that day and it will save according to that.
+Theis is very simple to use. we have to enter the reason and the amount you spend on that day and it will save according to that.